praneethpabbathi/Cricket-Attax/README.md

 ## Motivation

-This project was created to apply object-oriented principles to a game environment while reinforcing key C++ concepts like inheritance, polymorphism, encapsulation, and abstract class design.
-It also aimed to simulate a dynamic and engaging card-based battle using real cricket data.
+Inspired by the card games I enjoyed as a child, this project was created to revisit and strengthen my understanding of Object-Oriented Programming in C++.
+By modeling cricketers as dynamic card entities, I aimed to apply key OOP principles—such as inheritance, polymorphism, virtual inheritance, and abstract class design—in a practical and engaging way.
+Building a game from scratch also allowed me to explore real-time decision logic, stat-based comparisons, and gameplay mechanics in a structured, object-oriented environment.
 ---

 ## Game Rules & How It Works

 - Two players are dealt an equal number of shuffled cards.
-- Each card represents a cricketer with real-life stats:
+- Each card represents a cricketer with real-life stats and is one of the following types:
+  - **Batsman**
+  - **Bowler**
-  - **Batsman**, **Bowler**, or **AllRounder** (inherits both).
+  - **AllRounder** (inherits both Batsman and Bowler stats)
-- An **announcer** (rotating between players) chooses a valid stat based on the card types on top of each deck.
+- An **announcer** (alternates between players) selects a valid stat based on the top card types of both players.
 - The selected stat is compared:
-  - The player with the **higher stat value** wins the round and collects both cards (and any tie-pile).
+  - The player with the **higher stat value** wins the round and collects both cards (plus any tie-pile).
-  - If there is a **tie**, both cards go to the tie-pile, and the announcer role switches.
+  - If there is a **tie**:
+    - Both cards go into the **tie-pile**
+    - The announcer role switches
-  - The next round winner collects the **entire tie-pile**.
+  - The next round winner collects the **entire tie-pile**
+  - The **winner becomes the announcer** for the next round; if tied, announcer switches
 - The game ends when:
   - A player runs out of cards (they lose), or
   - A maximum round limit (e.g., 99) is reached — the player with more cards wins.